 Horizon 2020 is the most significant EU research and innovation program with nearly €80 billion available for funding (2014 – 2020).
-The Instrument aims to provide support for more innovative breakthroughs, discoveries to bring from the lab to the market.
+The Instrument aims to provide support for more innovative breakthroughs and discoveries to bring from the lab to the market.

 What is Horizon 2020?

-Seen as a means to drive economic growth and create jobs, Horizon 2020 has the political backing of Europe’s leaders and the Members of the European Parliament.
-They agreed that research is an investment in our future and so put it at the heart of the EU’s blueprint for smart, sustainable and inclusive growth and jobs.
+Seen as a means to drive economic growth and create jobs, Horizon 2020 is backed by the support of Europe’s leaders and the Members of the European Parliament.
+They agreed that research is an investment for our common future and so put it at the heart of the EU’s blueprint for smart, sustainable and inclusive growth and jobs.

 By coupling research and innovation, Horizon 2020 is helping to achieve this with its emphasis on excellent science, industrial leadership and tackling societal challenges.
 The goal is to ensure Europe produces world-class science, removes barriers to innovation and makes it easier for the public and private sectors to work together in delivering innovation.

 The EU Framework Programme for Research and Innovation will be complemented by further measures to complete and further develop the European Research Area.
 These measures will aim at breaking down barriers to create a genuine single market for knowledge, research and innovation.

 How do I find the right call for my project?

 Horizon 2020 offers a large variety of funding opportunities for research and innovation activities through calls for proposals that are set out in the Horizon 2020 work programme.